liampc/100-days-of-code/log.md

 Thoughts: I decided to set aside my library project for now from Odin Project because I am having a hard time and tend to get stuck.
 I'm not really fond of just watching tutorials because I feel i'm "cheating", so I skipped it but then realized I am missing a lot of things.
 Now, I just decided that I will watch tutorial videos but I will do everything from scratch instead of just plugging the missing code or the code that I have to solve.

+## Day 32: 23 June 2020

+Progress: practice CSS, read Think Like a programmer

+Thoughts: Not as productice today, just practice CSS.
+I'm not yet comfortable using loops and do practice problem from Think Like a programmer.
+I was able to finally do and understand more the process of breaking down problems.